|Guide||♦||3 Triplogs||0 Topics|

 Rough road.
 Easy hike.
 Small surprise.

-After enduring a rather rough 3-mile drive to the trailhead, this is a very pleasant hike along and through a stretch of Tortilla Creek to a small, clear spring.
+After enduring a rather rough 3-mile drive to the trailhead, this is an enjoyable hike along and through a stretch of Tortilla Creek to a small, clear spring.

 The drive from Apache Trail (Route 88) to the trailhead requires a HIGH clearance, 4-wheel drive vehicle.
-In fact, it's our opinion that it shouldn't be attempted in a stock high clearance vehicle.
-There are three spots in the first 1/4-mile that could do some serious damage if you don't have a lift kit and skid plates.
+It's our opinion that it shouldn't be attempted in a stock high clearance vehicle.
+There are three spots in the first 1/4-mile that could do some severe damage if you don't have a lift kit and skid plates.
 It took us about 45 minutes to cover the 3 miles.
 The other option is to leave your vehicle at the parking area right at the junction of Apache Trail and FR213 and hike in.

-There are two trailheads leading from the parking area.
+Two trailheads are leading from the parking area.
 One is to the east - JF Trail (106).
 The other, Peters Trail (105), is to the west.
-This hike uses Peters Trail which begins very near the water tank and downed windmill.
+This hike uses Peters Trail, which begins very near the water tank and downed windmill.
 From the Peters Trail sign, follow the worn footpath along Tortilla Creek.
-Along the way you'll see scrub oak, manzanita, juniper, prickly pear, some cholla, enormous agaves, and sycamore trees.
+Along the way, you'll see scrub oak, manzanita, juniper, prickly pear, some cholla, enormous agaves, and sycamore trees.
 There are numerous crossings of Tortilla Creek with pretty good "cairn-age" to guide you from one side to the other.

-At about 1.5 miles in you'll start to feel as if you're gaining in elevation, but nothing strenuous.
+At about 1.5 miles in, you'll start to feel as if you're gaining in elevation, but nothing strenuous.
 Here there are two other springs you can search for - Indian Spring Number One (on your left) and Indian Spring (on your right).
 We'd read that they were dry and didn't bother to locate them.
-After 10 more minutes you'll see a side-path on your left with a large cairn.
+After ten more minutes, you'll see a side-path on your left with a large cairn.
 Take the path down to Kane Spring.
 It's not big, perhaps 2.5 feet in diameter, but the water's clear and a pretty sight for a desert hike.
-To the left of the spring are some large rocks that would make for a nice lunch-spot.
+To the left of the spring are some large rocks that would make for a nice lunch spot.

-We think this would be a great hike for folks of all ages, especially fun for kids when there's water, and even more scenic in the fall.
+We think this would be an excellent hike for folks of all ages, incredibly fun for kids when there's water, and even more scenic in the fall.